-Pages 78-79: It is useful to understand that in order to select behind objects (select through content on page 79), you need to ensure that the pointer is positioned over the overlapping content of the objects that are on top of each other.
-That is why it can be helpful to choose View > Outline to see where the object underneath is located, position the pointer over it, then choose View > Preview and follow the steps to select behind.
+Pages 76-78: It is useful to understand that in order to select behind objects (Selecting Objects Behind on page 77), you need to ensure that the pointer is positioned over the overlapping content of the objects that are on top of each other.
+That is why it can be helpful to press Ctrl+Y (Windows) or Cmd+Y (Mac OS) to enter Outline mode, see where the object underneath is located, position the pointer over it, then press Ctrl+Y (Windows) or Cmd+Y (Mac OS) to exit Outline mode and follow the steps to select behind.

-Hiding objects
+Hiding and locking objects

-Pages 79-80: This simple method for hiding selections can keep students from selecting the wrong object.
+Page 78: This simple method for hiding selections can keep students from selecting the wrong object.
 Remind students to use the keyboard shortcuts Ctrl+3 (Windows) or Command+3 (Mac OS) to hide a selection.
-Ctrl+Alt+3 (Windows) or Command+Option+3 (Mac OS) to Show All the Hidden objects.
-If students don't want to show all hidden objects at once, suggest that they use layers, and reference Lesson 7.
+Use Ctrl+Alt+3 (Windows) or Command+Option+3 (Mac OS) to Show All of the Hidden objects.
+If students don't want to show all hidden objects at once, suggest that they use layers, and reference Lesson 8, "Working with Layers."

-Applying selection techniques
+Applying selection techniques note on page 78